Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Algorithm specifications

-An algorithm specification is a string consisting of a `PSA_ALG_xxx` macro that specifies a cryptographic algorithm defined by the PSA Cryptography API.
+An algorithm specification is a string consisting of a `PSA_ALG_xxx` macro that specifies a cryptographic algorithm or an algorithm wildcard policy defined by the PSA Cryptography API.
 If the macro takes arguments, the string must have the syntax of a C macro call and each argument must be an algorithm specification or a decimal or hexadecimal literal with no suffix, depending on the expected type of argument.

 Spaces are optional after commas.
 Whether other whitespace is permitted is implementation-specific.